rchmura/vimeography/readme.txt

 If you would like to show videos that are hidden from Vimeo, you will need [Vimeography Pro.](https://vimeography.com/add-ons/vimeography-pro/?utm_source=wpdotorg&utm_medium=faq)

-The way that it works is you mark your videos as hidden from Vimeo and then place them in a Public album.
-You then use that album URL as the source for your video gallery.
+The way that it works is you mark your videos as hidden from Vimeo and then place them in a Public showcase.
+You then use that showcase URL as the source for your video gallery.
 The videos won't appear anywhere on Vimeo, but will still be accessible by the Vimeography WordPress plugin.

 = Help!
 My video gallery doesn't look right! =